-- 15.1 Some pupils will require specialist equipment to support them whilst attending school.
-Staff will check the equipment, in line with any training given, and report concerns to Ann Marie Forster, School Business Manager. - 15.2 The maintenance contract/safety checks for all equipment and the procedure to be followed in the event of equipment failure will be detailed within the individual healthcare plan. - 15.3 Staff will be made aware of the use, storage and maintenance of any equipment. - 15.4 Funding for a defibrillator has been secured and associated staff training will be arranged.
+- 16.1 Some pupils will require specialist equipment to support them whilst attending school.
+Staff will check the equipment, in line with any training given, and report concerns to Ann Marie Forster, School Business Manager. - 16.2 The maintenance contract/safety checks for all equipment and the procedure to be followed in the event of equipment failure will be detailed within the individual healthcare plan. - 16.3 Staff will be made aware of the use, storage and maintenance of any equipment. - 16.4 The Governing Body is considering whether to invest in a defibrillator and associated staff training.

-16. Unacceptable practice
+17. Unacceptable practice

-- 16.1 Although staff at Barcombe CE School should use their discretion and judge each case on its merits with reference to the pupil's individual healthcare plan, it is not generally acceptable practice to: - Prevent pupils from easily accessing their inhalers and medication and administering their medication when and where necessary; - Assume that every pupil with the same condition requires the same treatment; - Ignore the views of the pupil or their parents\carers; or ignore medical evidence or opinion (although this may be challenged); - Send pupils with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans; - Send a pupil who becomes ill to the school office or medical room unaccompanied, or with someone unsuitable; - Penalise pupils for their attendance record if their absences are related to their medical condition, e.g. hospital appointments; - Prevent pupils from drinking, eating or taking toilet breaks whenever they need to in order to manage their medical condition effectively; - Require parents\carers, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues.
-No parent should have to give up working because the school is failing to support their child's medical needs; or

-Prevent pupils from participating, or creating unnecessary barriers to pupils participating in any aspect of school life, including school trips, e.g. by requiring parents to accompany the child.
+- 17.1 Although staff at Barcombe CE Primary School should use their discretion and judge each case on its merits with reference to the pupil's individual healthcare plan, it is unacceptable practice to: - Prevent pupils from easily accessing their inhalers and medication and administering their medication when and where necessary; - Assume that every pupil with the same condition requires the same treatment; - Ignore the views of the pupil or their parents\carers; or ignore medical evidence or opinion (although this may be challenged); - Send pupils with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans; - Send a pupil who becomes ill to the school office or medical room unaccompanied, or with someone unsuitable: - Penalise pupils for their attendance record if their absences are related to their medical condition, e.g. hospital appointments; - Prevent pupils from drinking, eating or taking toilet breaks whenever they need to in order to manage their medical condition effectively; - Require parents\carers, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues.
+No parent should have to give up working because the school is failing to support their child's medical needs; or - Prevent pupils from participating, or creating unnecessary barriers to pupils participating in any aspect of school life, including school trips, e.g. by requiring parents to accompany the child.

-17. Liability and indemnity
+18. Liability and indemnity